jeffalloneword/scramblelist/README.md

 # Scramblelist - Gift Exchange Organizer

-A web application for organizing gift exchanges with database integration for persistent storage.
+A standalone web application for organizing gift exchanges with database integration for persistent storage.

 ## Features

-- Add participants with optional email addresses
+- Add participants to create gift exchange lists
 - Generate random gift exchange assignments ensuring no one gets assigned to themselves
+- Animated loading screen with black cat silhouette chasing a ball
+- Password protection for secure access
-- Store participant information in a PostgreSQL database
+- Store participant information and assignments in a database
 - Mobile-friendly responsive design
+- Start with an empty participant list by default

 ## Technical Stack

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Node.js with Express
-- **Database**: PostgreSQL
+- **Database**: PostgreSQL (optional - works in memory if no database is available)
+- **Authentication**: Cookie-based with password protection

 ## Running the Application